This how-to explains how you can configure a delete object action in Mendix Studio.

 This how-to will teach you how to do the following:

-This how-to describes the following use case: you would like to delete the customer’s name from the list of customers.
+This how-to describes the following use case: you would like to delete the customer’s name from a list of customers.

 2 Configuring the Domain Model and Creating a Page